doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

         public $longitude;
     }

-Now you can run a near() query and access the distance.
-Get the closest city to a set of coordinates:
+Now you can run a ``geoNear()`` query and access the computed distance.
+The following example would return the distance of the closest city to the query
+coordinates:

 .. code-block:: php

     <?php

     $city = $this->dm->createQuery('City')
-        ->field('coordinates')->near(50, 60)
+        ->geoNear(50, 60)
         ->limit(1)
         ->getQuery()
         ->getSingleResult();